On $k$-neighborly reorientations of oriented matroids: -McMullen's problem and -Roudneff's conjecture for low ranks

 \subsubsection{Acknowledgements.}

 We thank Helena Bergold and Manfred Scheucher for fruitful discussions and also M. Scheucher for being the intermediary who provided us with the data and the source code of L. Finschi.
-K. Knauer was supported by MICINN grants RYC-2017-22701 and ALCOIN: PID2019-104844GB-I00 and ANR grant DISTANCIA: ANR-17-CE40-0015.
-L.\ P.\ Montejano was supported by SGR Grant 2021 00115.
+R. Hern\'andez-Ortiz and L.\ P.\ Montejano were supported by SGR Grant 2021 00115.
+K. Knauer was supported by the Spanish State Research Agency through grants RYC-2017-22701, PID2019-104844GB-I00, PID2022-137283NB-C22 and the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).